tsonglew/d1/README.md

 - `d1.prompts.SYSTEM_PROMPT` centralizes the pet tone so both local and remote LLMs stay in sync.
 - `d1.models.ChatModelSettings` + `d1.models.create_chat_model()` decide between `langchain-openai` and the offline `LocalPetChatModel`.
 - `d1.agents.PetAgent` is a dataclass that wires prompts, history, and the runnable chain. `PetAgent.reset()` now returns `Self` for fluent usage.
-- `d1.ui.DesktopPetWindow` and `d1.ui.AgentWorker` isolate all PyQt concerns, while `d1.app.run_app()` simply boots the UI.
+- `d1.ui.DuckOverlayWindow` renders the animated desktop pet, while `d1.ui.DesktopPetWindow` and `d1.ui.AgentWorker` own the chat experience. `d1.app.run_app()` wires the overlay click signal to the chat window.

-Feel free to remix the prompt, drop in another LangChain-compatible model, or customize the PyQt widgets to make Pixel your own.
+Feel free to remix the prompt, drop in another LangChain-compatible model, or customize the PySide widgets to make Pixel your own.